ptcrealitylab/vuforia-spatial-motion-addon/interfaces/lego-boost-sse/README.md

 1. Download the [vuforia-spatial-edge-server](https://github.com/ptcrealitylab/vuforia-spatial-edge-server) code and place it in your Development folder on your computer.

-2. Download the [vuforia-spatial-robotic-addon](https://github.com/ptcrealitylab/vuforia-spatial-robotic-addon) code and place it in the following folder:
+2. Download the [vuforia-spatial-motion-addon](https://github.com/ptcrealitylab/vuforia-spatial-motion-addon) code and place it in the following folder:

 ```
 vuforia-spatial-edge-server/addons/
 ```

-This folder contains all the code you need for your robotic addon.
-A robotic addon is in charge of communicating with a specific piece of hardware/robot.
+This folder contains all the code you need for your robotic motion addon.
+A robotic motion addon is in charge of communicating with a specific piece of hardware/robot.
 The robotic addon interface will be in charge of talking to the robot and generating the specific nodes and logic needed for path planning.

 ### Installing Node.js